ikashnitsky/share/README.md

 # misc
-A common repository for my small projects
+A repository to share occasional files